algosup/2023-2024-project-2-x86-retrogaming-team-7/Documents/Technical_Specification.md

 #### 9.6.2 Game Completion
 Define the criteria for completing the game, such as reaching a specific number of levels or achieving a target overall score.
 Celebrate the player's success and provide options for replay or returning to the main menu.

-This comprehensive overview of game logic and mechanics outlines the core elements of Pac-Man's movement, pellet consumption, ghost AI behavior, game over conditions, scoring, and game progression.
+This comprehensive overview of game logic and mechanics outlines the core elements of Pac-Man's movement, pellet consumption, ghost behavior, game over conditions, scoring, and game progression.
 Implementing these mechanics will contribute to an engaging and authentic Pac-Man experience for players.

 ## 10. Documentation